saegl5/check_student_loans_ios/README.md

 </pre>
 Check that the hash matches the commit SHA.<p>

-Latest version is 2.4.
-Known to work on macOS High Sierra 10.13.6, in Xcode 9.1 (9B55).
+Latest version is 2.5.1.
+Known to work on macOS Mojave 10.14.2, in Xcode 10.1

 ## Usage